wrich51697/SecureFileGuard/README.md

 4. Upload a file to scan and view the results.

 ## Logging
 **Log files are stored in the `logs/` directory:**

-- `app_log.txt`: Logs related to the main application processes.
+- `upload_endpoint.log`: Logs related to file uploads via the API.
-- `gateway_log.txt`: Logs for the API Gateway and VirusTotal integration.
+- `file_upload.log`: Logs for file validation and storage processes.
-- `scan_log.txt`: Detailed logs of malware scans and results.
+- `db.log`: Logs related to database interactions.
+- `encryption.log`: Logs for file encryption activities.
+- `malware_scan.log`: Logs for malware scanning events.

+## Environment Variables
+The `.env` file should contain the following variables:
+- `VT_API_KEY`: Your VirusTotal API key for cloud-based threat scanning.
+- `SMTP_SERVER`: The SMTP server for sending notifications.
+- `SMTP_PORT`: The SMTP port (e.g., 587 for TLS).
+- `SENDER_EMAIL`: The email address used to send notifications.
+- `SENDER_PASSWORD`: The password for the sender email account.
+- `ENCRYPTION_KEY`: A secure passphrase for file encryption.

 ## Resources